sbabcoc/Selenium-Foundation/docs/SeleniumFoundationSettings.md

 Configuration settings for **Selenium Foundation**, controlled via `settings.properties` or System property declarations.

-**NOTE**: The System property key associated with each setting can be revealed by tapping the disclosure triangle next to the setting comnstant name.
+**NOTE**: The System property key associated with each setting can be revealed by tapping the disclosure triangle next to the setting constant name.

 ---